thnikk/pyoc/readme.md

 #### Optional for persistent overclock
 If you don't want to manually run the OC script every time, you can use a udev rule to automatically apply the overclock when the card is bound to the amdgpu driver.
 Be aware that this is dangerous and can prevent your system from booting, and you may need to chroot in to delete the file.
 I only recommend doing this after you've verified that the overclock runs fine.

 5) Replace `VENDOR`, and `PRODUCT` to match your card in `99-overclock-amdgpu.rules` and copy it to `/etc/udev/rules.d/`.
-You can do this with a text editor or sed with `sed -i 's/VENDOR/1002/g;s/PRODUCT/73bf'` (for an RX 6800).
+You can do this easily using sed with `su -c "sed 's/VENDOR/1002/g;s/PRODUCT/73bf/g' 99-overclock-amdgpu.rules > /etc/udev/rules.d/99-overclock-amdgpu.rules"` (for an RX 6800).
 If you want to overclock multiple cards, you can use multiple lines in your rules file.

 6) Reload your udev rules with `sudo udevadm control --reload-rules && sudo udevadm trigger`